 Earlier on March 11, the UB Group chief had released a series of tweets saying he was not an “absconder” and keeps making frequent visits to and from India as an international businessman.

-- Vijay Mallya arrested in London, granted bail by Magistrates' Court
+- Vijay Mallya arrested by London police in money laundering case, gets bail

 The 60-year-old liquor baron left the country days before banks approached the courts to seek orders restraining him from going abroad.
 Opposition leaders including Congress vice president Rahul Gandhi have raised questions about how he was allowed to leave the country.